esp8266/Arduino/readme.txt

 forums at arduino.berlios.de/cgi-bin/yabb/YaBB.cgi

-The Team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, David Mellis and Nicholas Zambetti.
+The Team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, David A. Mellis and Nicholas Zambetti.

 Gianluca Martino works with us on many projects providing help, ideas and taking care of the production.